 - Darts or pleats, 2 or more

-- Examples are, but not limited to: fringe, lace, bias binding, piping, etc.
+- Trim.
+Examples are, but not limited to: fringe, lace, bias binding, piping, etc.

 Cosplay is the practice of dressing to resemble a fictional character from a movie, book, or video game.
 Cosplay can also depict an original character or a historical character.

 Participants in this challenge will construct a cosplay costume.
 Start with a photo or drawing of the character that inspired the costume.
 Use any crafting techniques and any materials to make the costume.
+Sewing is not required.
 Pre-made, purchased costume kits, or parts of kits are not allowed.
 Accessories may be purchased.
 Do not include real or realistic weapons.
-The purchased garments may be used as a starting point for the costume (purchased jeans with sewn western shirt and vest; purchased blouse with a hand made poodle skirt and scarf).
+The purchased garments may be used as a starting point for the costume (ex: purchased jeans with sewn western shirt and vest; purchased blouse with a hand made poodle skirt and scarf).
 The costume and its theme must be 4-H appropriate.
 For instance, you can modify the Wonder Woman outfit to wear pants, tights, or a longer skirt.
 The participant must be able to walk, sit, and use stairs while in the costume.
+"DisneyBounding" is not considered Cosplay for this challenge.
 There is no 4-H project requirement; any 4-H member may enter this category.